Accurate measurements are crucial when it comes to installing shingles on a roof. Proper

 square footage, simply add up the square footage of all the roof planes.
 This will give you

-2. Roof Slope or Pitch: The slope or pitch of your roof also affects the number of shingles
+the necessary information to determine the number of shingle bundles needed. - Roof Slope or Pitch: The slope or pitch of your roof also affects the number of shingles

 needed.
 Steeper roofs require more material and may have a higher waste factor due to